Only YOU can prevent AI slop.

 In that case it is you, my friend, who sucks.

-But.
-All of this is a very good thing for creativity.
 With people rejecting the generative low bar, it makes originality a premium benefit.
-It gives us a chance to use AI to support our own weird work.
+It gives clients, management, people holding the bag a reason to champion creativity.
 To make sure that we have actual humans writing work for human audiences, using their real life experiences to create thoughts that resonate.
 That move people, and that evoke real emotions.
 Not generative echoes of a synthesised feeling.

-It's on a human for doing a very human thing: trying to find a shortcut and profit off of it.
+But let’s be real about where the problem is.
+It’s not on AI’s inability to do the job.
+It’s on a human for doing a very human thing: trying to find a shortcut and profit off of it.

-Also the takeaway here isn’t to stop using AI.
-I mean, come on, you're reading this on Robot is Friend, so I'm guessing you figured this wasn't going to land there.
-I use AI in my writing, concepts, designs myself… but I'm showing up with an idea, a point of view and ready to curate, to rework and to reiterate.
+This also doesn’t mean that you shouldn’t use AI.
+I mean, come on, you’re reading this on Robot is Friend, so I’m guessing you figured this wasn’t going to land there.
+I use AI in my writing, concepts, designs myself… but I’m showing up with an idea, a point of view and ready to curate, to rework and to reiterate.

 Because AI is only as good as the human creative using it.
-And a good creative isn't taking creative direction from AI.
+And a good creative isn’t ever taking creative direction from AI.
 Nor are they taking AI generated content and calling it theirs.